-- a child from a one parent family - a child in a large family (four or more children) - a child with parents under 20 years of age - a child in sole care of grandparents - a child who has two or more siblings under four years of age - a child on the child protection register - a child of parents with disabilities - a child with English as an additional language - D Children with a brother or sister (including children living as siblings in the same family unit) with disabilities (as in A) that require a significant amount of additional support. - E Children who have a brother or sister (including children living as siblings in the same family unit) on the school roll who will still be attending Parsonage Farm Nursery and Infant School, or a linked junior school, the following academic year. - F Children of staff who have, (i) been employed at the nursery for two or more years at the time at which the application for admission to the nursery is made, or (ii) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - G Other children.
+- a child from a one parent family - a child in a large family (four or more children) - a child with parents under 20 years of age - · a child in sole care of grandparents - a child who has two or more siblings under 4 years of age - a child on the child protection register - a child of parents with disabilities - a child with English as an additional language - a child who is eligible for the 2 yr old early education funding - a child who is eligible for the 30 hours free childcare for working families, subject to confirmation of the eligibility from the DfE.
+(Families who meet the 30 hours criteria and have moved from government unemployment benefits to employment or low income will be given higher priority than those currently in employment). - D Children with a brother or sister (including children living as siblings in the same family unit) with disabilities (as in A) that require a significant amount of additional support. - E Children who have a brother or sister (including children living as siblings in the same family unit) on the school roll who will still be attending (insert name) School, or a linked junior school, the following academic year. - F Children of staff who have, (1) been employed at the school for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - G Other children.